 Overview A Friends World Conference Committee, sponsored by the Fellowship Council of the American Friends Service Committee, was established in 1932 to promote better understanding among Friends world wide.
 The representatives at the Second World Conference of Friends, held at Swarthmore and Haverford Colleges, Pa., in 1937, approved the establishment of a continuing international organization, a Friends World Committee, to promote international contacts and cooperation among Friends.
 In 1958, it was...

 Overview Papers include correspondence of thirty-two members and relatives of the Hartshorne family.
 Of special interest are the medical notes, articles, and correspondence, 1819-1845, of Joseph Hartshorne, M.D.
 These are noteworthy because of his many innovation in surgery, such as the use of animal ligatures, plus his detailed descriptions of treatments for various ailments; also, the correspondence of Anna C. Hartshorne covering her missionary work in Japan, and Henry Hartshorne's "Letters from...

-Scope and Content note This collection is comprised of the single volume commonplace book of Seiju Hirakawa.
-It inlcudes extracts of poetry and religious reflection on the occasion of the Hirakawa’s 50th wedding anniversary, or the “Golden Wedding Number.”
-The excerpts and quotations are arranged by topics, and cover topics such as friendship, teachers and pupils, self-expression, books, Pride.
-The volume also includes a personal reflection of his marriage, presumably written by Hirakawa.
+Overview The commonplace book of Seiju Hirakawa inlcudes extracts of poetry and religious reflection on the occasion of the Hirakawa’s 50th wedding anniversary.
+Excerpts and quotations are arranged by topic, and cover topics such as friendship, teachers and pupils, self-expression, books, and pride.
+The volume also includes a personal reflection marriage, presumably written by Hirakawa.